-Biden to nominate Avril Haines as next director of national intelligence and she would be the first woman to hold the position
+Biden to nominate Avril Haines as next director of national intelligence; she would be the first woman to hold the position

 Haines is set to rejoin colleagues from the Obama administration whom Biden plans to name to other top posts.
 In 2015, she replaced Antony J. Blinken as the deputy national security adviser at the White House, when he became the No. 2 at the State Department.
 Biden plans to nominate Blinken as the next secretary of state.

-And Biden’s pick to lead the CIA is also likely to be someone Haines knows well.
+Biden’s pick to lead the CIA is also likely to be someone Haines knows well.
 Michael Morell, a career CIA officer whom she replaced as deputy director, is said to be on the shortlist to run the agency.
-Another is Tom Donilon, who was Obama’s national security adviser from 2010-2013, when Haines worked in the White House counsel’s office as a deputy assistant to the president and was deputy counsel for national security affairs.
+Another is Tom Donilon, who was Obama’s national security adviser from 2010-2013, when Haines worked in the White House Counsel’s Office as a deputy assistant to the president and was deputy counsel for national security affairs.

 Current and former officials said that Haines’s first order of business should be to restore the DNI’s role as an apolitical purveyor of intelligence and manager of the intelligence community.
+“She is going to be fiercely committed to the principle that policymakers are best served by having rigorous, thorough analysis without any spin on the ball,” said Lisa Monaco, who was President Obama’s homeland security adviser.

+Haines was among a handful of White House officials to learn from Brennan of the early intelligence reports about Russian interference in the 2016 election.
+The Russian operation, which involved hacking Democratic Party computer networks and probing state and local election websites, became a defining point of contention between U.S. spy agencies and President Trump.

+As he approached the end of his term, Trump increasingly used the DNI position as a way to settle scores with agencies whose work he did not trust and often blamed for casting doubt on the legitimacy of his election.

-The current DNI, John Ratcliffe, is a former Republican congressman and prominent loyalist of President Trump who has been the subject of intense criticism from intelligence officers who served under Republicans and Democrats.
+Haines, if confirmed, will replace John Ratcliffe, a former Republican congressman and prominent Trump loyalist who has been the subject of intense criticism from intelligence officers.
 Recently, Ratcliffe has played a key role in declassifying information that Trump believes will demonstrate a conspiracy within the intelligence agencies to undermine his campaign and his presidency.
 The information released to date shows no evidence to support his claims, but officials have said the disclosures risk damaging sensitive sources and methods.

+Haines’s nomination comes as Trump continues to refuse to concede the election or allow his administration to cooperate with Biden on the transition.
+That has left Biden’s team in the dark about everything from classified budgets to ongoing operations that Haines and others will be in charge of overseeing in less than two months.

-Haines’s selection “reflects that Biden recognizes the challenges ahead.
-We need leadership prepared to restore public confidence in the intelligence community, to be faithful participants in bipartisan Congressional oversight, and to support a workforce that has been through the wringer,” said Susan Hennessey, a senior fellow at the Brookings Institution and former attorney in the general counsel’s office at the National Security Agency.
+Haines’s selection “reflects that Biden recognizes” the need to restore public confidence in the intelligence community, to respect bipartisan Congressional oversight, “and to support a workforce that has been through the wringer,” said Susan Hennessey, a senior fellow at the Brookings Institution and former attorney at the National Security Agency.

-Haines has advised Biden in various roles for 15 years, from serving as deputy chief counsel to the Senate Foreign Relations Committee when Biden chaired the panel in the mid-2000s to leading the transition’s national security and foreign policy team this year.
+Haines, who has an undergraduate degree in physics from the University of Chicago and a law degree from Georgetown University, has advised Biden in various roles for 15 years, from serving as deputy chief counsel to the Senate Foreign Relations Committee when Biden chaired the panel in the mid-2000s to leading the transition’s national security and foreign policy team this year.

 Her CIA tenure coincided with the surveillance disclosures by former NSA contractor Edward Snowden and the release of the Senate Intelligence Committee’s report on CIA torture of terrorist detainees.
-While she was at the White House, the administration concluded a nuclear deal with Iran and grappled with Chinese economic espionage and Russian interference in the 2016 election.
+While she was at the White House, the administration concluded a nuclear deal with Iran and grappled with Chinese economic espionage as well as Russian interference.

-One of the key participants in the Iran negotiations, Jake Sullivan, will be Biden’s White House national security adviser, the Biden transition announced.

-Haines has a bachelor’s degree in physics from the University of Chicago and a law degree from Georgetown University Law Center.
+In 2016, Haines drove a process aimed at minimizing civilian casualties in U.S. drone strikes and other uses of force overseas, while increasing transparency about the legal process governing those actions.

 James R. Clapper Jr., the longest-serving DNI, worked closely with Haines while she was at the CIA and at the White House.

-“She’s an inspired choice,” Clapper said.
-“She is a superb professional, with an unbelievable work ethic, impeccable integrity and she’s just a fundamentally good human being.”
+Haines, he said, has “an unbelievable work ethic, impeccable integrity and she’s just a fundamentally good human being.”